Skip to main content

 Securing your Internal Organization with OpenID

 I’ve recently been amazed at the number of companies that are still using a VPN or other means to manage their apps/network.
 Not just large enterprisey companies, but small agile startups.
 I fully understand that it works, but 95% of these places are also using another key tool for access inside their company… Google Apps.
 I fully expect companies to use google apps, its more of the former that surprises me most.
+For a long time OpenID wasn’t at a usable point, even today it still isn’t without its faults.
+However, it does make for a much cleaner workflow once in place than having your users login to something with they’re used to using elsewhere.

 Attribution 101